PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * **/rankup**

 These commands are intended to run in game, but most can be ran from the system console.
-Sometimes the system console is easier to displays longer listings, such as **/mines list** or
+Sometimes the system console is easier to displays longer listings, such as **/mines list**.
+Also the console is better with wider text, and with easier to read text since it's not trying to display over a mc world.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">